Blue Hawaiian Cocktail

 - You can either use regular rum like I did in this cocktail, or coconut rum.
 I’ve made it both ways.
 I tend to add coconut rum in the summer and regular rum the rest of the year.
 Make it both ways to see which you prefer.

-How to make this blue cocktail
+How to make this blue Hawaiian recipe

 Pre-step